njukenanli/DataBase-Project-Auction-Website/Readme.md

 Tenth commit
 ----------
 JIayi Chen:
-1. Completed the tasks of creating three files, creating an instruction, creating an instruction result, and mylistenings.
+1. Completed the tasks of creating three files, create_auction,create_auction_result,mylistings.
 Sellers can create their own products and see information in mylistenings

 2. Added the field 'image_path' in the item table to store the path of uploaded photos, which can be viewed in the 'uploads' file